awslabs/multi-az-workshop/content/lab-1/index.en.md

 weight : 20
 ---

 Welcome to Wild Rydes!
-Wild Rydes is a web application that allows you to request, monitor, and pay for unicorn rides!
+Wild Rydes is a web application that allows you to request, track, and pay for unicorn rides!

 ![wild-rydes](/static/wild-rydes.png)